Madministrator/steganography/README.md

    * What will I do?
 What I wanted to do last time.
    * Is there anything blocking me?
 Still no
    * What do I believe is the percent chance that we will complete the sprint?
 75%

+* (12-6-2018)
+  * What did I do?
+Clarified questions regarding code and helped out with other task.
+  * What will I do?
+Create the magnifying glass feature.
+Mostly copying and pasting.
+  * Is there anything blocking me?
+This weekend working hard for Stout Game Expo
+  * What do I believe is the percent chance that we will complete the sprint?
+75%

  ## Austin Scott
  * As a programmer, I want a fixed length header to guide my file discovery algorithm so that we stop decrypting at the end of the hidden file.